christopherwhull/aircraft-dashboard/AIRCRAFT_DATABASE_SUMMARY.md

-# Aircraft Database Integration - Setup Complete
+# AirSquawk Aircraft Database Integration - Setup Complete

 ## What Was Built